|

 mass is fed into the cocoa press which hydraulically squeezes a portion

 of the cocoa butter from the cocoa mass, leaving "cocoa cakes".
-The cocoa
+The

 butter is used in the manufacture of chocolates; the remaining cakes of